vim/vim/runtime/spell/README_en.txt

   (NO-)WARRANTY DISCLAIMER

-  These files, like the original wordlists on which they are based, are still very incomplete, uneven, and inconsitent, and probably contain many errors.
+  These files, like the original wordlists on which they are based, are still very incomplete, uneven, and inconsistent, and probably contain many errors.
 They are offered "as is" without any warranty of correctness or fitness for any particular purpose.
 Neither I nor my employer can be held responsible for any losses or damages that